anttiviljami/azure-serverless-openapi-boilerplate/README.md

 source .env
 ```

-Also, configure the terraform backend in terraform.tf to point to a blob storage container you've configured in your
+If you wish, you can configure the terraform remote backend to a blob storage container.

-storage account:
+See `terraform-backend.tf.sample`:

 ```terraform
 terraform {